Moqume/Background-Manager-WP/readme.txt

 == Description ==

-Background Manager is a powerful replacement for the default WordPress background manager.
+_Background Manager_ is a powerful replacement for the default WordPress background manager.

 It allows you to create multiple image sets, from which a random image is selected and displayed as the website background.
-The images can be uploaded from your local computer, select images in your Media Library, or import them from other plugins and third-party sources.
+The images can be uploaded from your local computer, selected from images available in your Media Library, or import them from other plugins and third-party sources.

 With an easy to use menu, you can also define how the background image is displayed, such as full-screen (with ratio correction), tiled, fixed or scrolling, and define where the image is positioned.

-You also have the ability to add an overlay to the background images, with a choice of various patterns.
-Of course it is also possible to add a color to the background instead (or in addition to) showing background image.
+You also have the ability to add an overlay to the background images with a choice of pre-defined patterns.
+And of course it is also possible to add a background color.

 Where supported, in full-screen mode the the background image is "eased in" when it is ready to be displayed.
 No longer will visitors with slower Internet connections have to endure watching a background image load from top down.

-You can limit the background images to certain parts of WordPress, for example only on the front page or a full-page post.
-Individual pages and posts can also override the image set used as the background, which allows you to have pages or posts with a different background theme.
+You can also limit the background images to certain parts of WordPress, for example only on the front page or a full-page post.
+And for each individual page or post, you can also override the images and overlay used as the background, which allows you to have pages or posts with a different background theme.

 All this is done without the need to edit the theme or any other files!